 3. Practice asana prior to meditation to prepare the body-mind, making it easier to sit without sore knees and backs while we focus on the subtler elements of our being.

-4. Use Pranayama, a wonderful premeditative process that fills us with energy and gives us the strength and stamina to do the work we need to do with our minds.
+4. Use pranayama, a wonderful premeditative process that fills us with energy and gives us the strength and stamina to do the work we need to do with our minds.
 One of the best premeditative pranayama exercises is alternate-nostril breathing.

 6. During guided meditation, ask your students to observe whether they are feeling grounded or dull and dissipated.
-If they are dull or dissipated, they are to meditate on that state to inquire why this might be happening.
+If they are dull or dissipated, they should meditate on that state to inquire why this might be happening.
 Encourage them to gain insight into what changes they need to make in their lives.

-7. Use self-regulation techniques so that during the practice they can do what they need to do to feel more grounded—for example, use breathing techniques such as Ujjayi or a mantra.
+7. Use self-regulation techniques so that during the practice they can do what they need to do to feel more grounded.
+For example, use breathing techniques such as Ujjayi or a mantra.

 8. A symbol of higher consciousness, such as a candle flame, or some image that attracts our minds to higher inspiration, is often a useful tool to spur us on during practice.
 Tell your students to hold this image in your heart and mind as they practice.